Tonejs/Tone.js/.github/CONTRIBUTING.md

 ### Examples

 To contribute examples, please follow the current style of the examples.
-Add your example's title and file name to `ExampleList.js` file for it to appear in the examples list on index page.
+Add your example's title and file name to `ExampleList.js` file for it to appear in the examples list on the index page.

 ### Docs